-And of course we know that our social-media feeds are really just an endless personal infomercial.
+And of course, we know that our social-media feeds are really just an endless personal infomercial, as much fantasy as truth.
 Studies show we also lie to our doctors about what we eat and drink and smoke.
 And they hedge right back.
 They don’t like to tell you you’re 15 lb. overweight any more than your best friend would.
-Instead it’s all: “I’d like to see your BMI down a few points,” the same way they’d say, “I’d like to see Starbucks bring back the small-size cups.
+Instead, it’s all: “I’d like to see your BMI down a few points,” the same way they’d say, “I’d like to see Starbucks bring back the small-size cups.
 That’d be good.”

 At first I considered just not telling Fitbit about the curry puffs they were handing out at office parties.
 But deceiving Fitbit would be like writing a fake diary, which people do, but only when they want to publish it later.
 And besides, no one will ever see my Fitbit log if I can help it.
 I’m on the hunt for some sort of third-party Fitbit app that erases all my data if I die.